New Home Construction Trends

 Now you might be wondering if it makes sense to build a house in a factory and then ship it out to different areas incurring hefty transportation costs.
 The economies of scale using a prefabricated building process outstrip the shipping cost in most cases.
 With a shortage of affordable housing across the nation, it might be the solution we should embrace to improve the affordability issue.

 Also called mobile homes, manufactured houses are put together in a factory from prefabricated pieces.
 Built on a steel frame, these homes require no onsite construction because they leave the factory complete with plumbing, electrical, heat, and air-conditioning installed.
 When the house reaches its intended home site, the wheels come off, and the home is placed on a concrete slab or a crawl space, the utilities are connected, and it's ready for occupancy.

 - "A Manufactured Home is a structure that is transportable in one or more sections.
-In traveling mode, the home is eight feet or more in width and forty feet or more in length.
+The home is eight feet or more in width in traveling mode and forty feet or more in length.
 A Manufactured Home is designed and constructed to the Federal Manufactured Construction and Safety Standards and is so labeled.
 When erected on site, the home is:

 - at least 400 square feet